LID-DS/LID-DS/README.rst

 -------

 Leipzig Intrusion Detection Dataset (LID-DS)
-Copyright (C) 2021 Martin Grimmer, Toni Rucks, Martin Max Röhling, Dennis Kreußel, Simon Ganz, Felix Nirsberger and Tim Kaelble.
+Copyright (C) 2021 Martin Grimmer, Felix Nirsberger, Tim Kaelble, Toni Rucks, Martin Max Röhling, Dennis Kreußel and Simon Ganz.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by